11 Different Types of Web Applications (With Examples)

 - Easy to index in the search engines

-- Very fast to transfer on a slow internet connection.
+- Very fast to render on a slow internet connection.

 It is one of the best web application types as they fetch data in real-time based on the users’ requests.
 They have enhanced technical complexity as compared to static web apps.